Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      c:\gnu>
      Please see exiv2\msvc\README-MSVC.txt for information about obtaining zlib-1.2.3

-1.6  Express editions of DevStudio
+1.6  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)
      Express does not provide a 64bit compiler.
-     You can build 32 bit libraries with DevStudio Express (with a little effort) The project conversion wizard will fail on any mention of 64 bit configurations.
+     You can build 32 bit libraries with DevStudio Express (with a little effort)

+     Before loading the project, use the python script setbuild.py to select Win32:

+     	c:\gnu\exiv2\msvc64>setbuild Win32

+     setbuild.py is none destructive.
+If you have a 64 bit compiler, you can:
+     1)	Restore the build environment with:   setbuild all
+     2) Select x64 bit builds only with:      setbuild.py x64

-     You can "doctor" to project files to remove this using a editor:
+     If you don't have python available (it's a free download from ActiveState.com), you can "doctor" to project files manually to remove mentiosn of X64 using an editor:

      Cleanup your tree and edit the files. cd exiv2\msvc64